-Specifically, we expect the roughly 53 gigawatts of solar energy cumulatively installed in the US at the end of 2017 to reach more than 100 GW by the end of 2022.
-Moreover, the roughly 250,000 Americans currently employed in solar is expected to nearly double to 420,000 in the same time period - all this while spurring roughly \$140 billion in economic activity.
+We expect the roughly 64 gigawatts of solar energy cumulatively installed in the U.S. at the end of 2018 to more than double over the next 5 years.
+Moreover, the roughly 250,000 Americans currently employed in solar is expected to reach 420,000 in the same time period - all this while spurring roughly \$140 billion in economic activity.
 The continued success of the ITC demonstrates that stable, long-term federal tax incentives can drive economic growth while reducing prices and creating jobs in one of America's fastest-growing industries.